kiran-godse/Trial-DemoRepo/README.md

-This Repository is for understanding the RestAPIs of Github, Where youll know how to add using curl command
+## My Repository
+Welcome to add in readme.
+This is an updated README file.